The PPRA and the Rights of Students and Parents

 - Any non-emergency health screening or physical exam that is required as a condition of attendance, administered by the school or an agent or associate of the school, and is not necessary to protect the immediate health and safety of a student, except for vision, hearing, or scoliosis screenings, or any other physical exam health screening that is required or permitted under state law.

-- Activities involving the collection, use, or disclosure of personal information obtained from students for the purposes of marketing, or to sell or otherwise distribute this information to third parties.
+- Activities involving the collection, use, or disclosure of personal information obtained from students for the purposes of marketing, selling, or otherwise distributing this information to third parties.

 Under the PPRA, parents and guardians have the right to inspect, upon request, prior to the administration or use of the following information or materials: